Yomguithereal/baobab/README.md

 It is mainly inspired by functional zippers such as Clojure's [ones](http://clojuredocs.org/clojure.zip/zipper) and by [Om](https://github.com/swannodette/om)'s cursors.

+It aims at being a new brick towards the possibility of pure interfaces in JavaScript - pure as in "pure function" - where, given a dataset flowing into your application, the resulting rendered view would always be the exact same.

 ## Installation

 If you want to use **Baobab** with node.js or browserify, you can use npm.